jeff-regier/Celeste.jl/benchmark/accuracy/README.md

 # Accuracy benchmarks

-This directory, as well as the module `src/AccuracyBenchmark.jl`, contains code for a variety of possible benchmarks of Celeste's accuracy.
+The code in this directory and the module `src/AccuracyBenchmark.jl` support a variety of possible benchmarks of Celeste's accuracy.

 ## Overview